Quantum Geometry and the Hidden Scales in Materials: Introduction

-Quantum geometry in materials has a simple interpretation as the ground state dipole fluctuations \cite{Kohn.Kohn.1964}.
-This generalization to infinitely large systems follows from the well-understood case of dipole fluctuations in isolated atoms due to \emph{virtual level transitions} \cite{Traini.Traini.1996}.
-Generally, these fluctuations can be used to characterize the size, shape, and angular momentum of atomic orbitals; however, in the lattice, qualitatively new orbitals can emerge from the quantum interference of distinct neighboring sites and are substantially richer than the isolated atomic problem.
-We argue that quantum geometry, with origin in \emph{virtual inter-band transitions} can be used in solids to quantitatively describe the response of bound electrons in infinite lattices, even in metals where only part of the electrons are bound, while others are itinerant, plane-wave-like carriers.
-Strikingly, a quantum geometric description of bound electrons can be straightforwardly applied to systems without translation symmetry and beyond the single particle approximation.
-Therefore, it is a universal feature that systematically tracks the scale of dipole fluctuations.
+However, orbital mixing can lead to surprising qualitative changes in the physical behavior of materials.The mixing within and across unit cells is the source of new length scales that come not from how band energies change, but by how electron wavefunctions change with crystal momentum ${\partial_k\psi(k)}$.
+These changes are broadly referred to as the quantum geometry of solids.
+Apart from changes in the wavefunctions, a very convenient way to interpret quantum geometry in solids is as ground state dipole fluctuations \cite{Resta2011}, generalizing to infinitely large systems the well-understood case of dipole fluctuations in isolated atoms due to virtual level transitions \cite{Traini.Traini.1996}.
+Generally, these fluctuations can be used to characterize the size, shape, and angular momentum of atomic orbitals.
+Strikingly, on the lattice, qualitatively new orbitals can emerge from the quantum interference of distinct neighboring sites and are substantially richer than the isolated atomic problem.
+Dipole fluctuations have dramatic effects in linear and nonlinear responses of common materials, particularly those in low spatial dimensions such as graphene, transition metal dichalcogenides, or moiré heterostructures.

-As we overview here, dipole fluctuations have dramatic effects in linear and nonlinear responses of common materials, particularly those in low spatial dimensions such as graphene, transition metal dichalcogenides, or moiré heterostructures.
-Recent developments have also established that quantum geometry can play a fundamental role in the competition between correlated states, where the quantum geometry of the normal state can help stabilize exotic quantum orders such as fractionalized topological phases and superconductivity.
-In the following, we explain the concept of band geometry, focusing on dipolar fluctuations and their immediate consequences for the physical properties of quantum matter.
-We further discuss avenues to access the geometric tensor directly via different experimental probes and some of the intrinsic difficulties in their measurement.